Blue Light LED Treatment For Acne – Adelaide

 Propionibacterium acnes, or P. Acnes is the bacteria that causes acne.
 Although most people believe that killing the bacteria will cure their problem, the truth is that the bacterial infection is just one of the problems of acne.
 Beneath the skin pores lie the oil-producing sebaceous glands.
 The skin remains flexible, thanks to the sebum produced by these glands.
 The sebum also plays a vital role in transporting dead skin cells from the lining and bottom of the pore to the surface.

 Sometimes, the dead skin cells are not washed away and they clump together, clogging the pore.
 Skin inflammation results in excessive production of skin oil.
 When this occurs, the acne bacteria are sometimes locked inside.
 They try to break out, so they can move to another pore.

-When the pore is clogged with the dead skin cells, the bacteria are unable to move out.
+When the pore is clogged with the dead skin cells, the bacteria is unable to move out.
 So, they produce some chemicals and release them to the skin cell.
 The body’s immune system starts defending by attacking the bacteria.
 A pimple pops up to provide the bacteria an escape route.
-Although many bacteria are killed by the immune system, many escape to colonise another pore.
+Although some bacteria are killed by the immune system, many escape to colonise another pore.

 Visible blue light of wavelengths between 407 and 420 nanometres kills the acne bacteria.
 The pigments in the protective cell membranes of the bacteria resonate at those frequencies.
 These pigments break down the membrane, eventually killing the bacteria.